ga-dc/after-wdi/readme.md

 # Confidence and the Job Search

+## Framing What You Don't Know

-* Framing what you don't know
-	* Washington Post Example - goal of phone screen is to identify what you don't know.
+Being able to express what you don't know if an important skill to have, especially in job interviews.
+The Washington Post, for example, use their phone screen as an opportunity to identify what you don't know.

-	* How will you frame what you don't know?
+How do you go about doing that?
-		* Talk about what you've learned
+* Talk about what you've learned.
-		* Talk about the obsticales that you've overcame
+* Talk about the obstacles you've overcome.
-		* Talk about when you failed
+* Talk about when you failed.
-		* Talk about how you will learn what you don't know
+* Talk about how you will learn what you don't know.

-	* You've had a lot of experiences here - leverage those experiences as you progress forward
+> You've had a lot of experiences here - leverage those experiences as you progress forward

-* Confidence
+## Confidence

-	* Most graduates don't struggle with a lack of knownledge or understanding, but more a lack of confidence!
+Most graduates don't struggle with a lack of knowledge or understanding, but more a lack of confidence!
-	* Think about what you have learned in 12 weeks *Think about where you were 12 weeks ago.
-6 weeks ago, etc. (I interviewed all of you, so I know!)
+* Think about where you were 12 weeks ago.
+What about 6, even 3?
+I interviewed all of you, so I know!
+* Think about how much you will be learning from here on out.

-	*Think about all the things that you will continue to learn as a developer *Confidence is huge -- trust yourself and trust what you are able to accomplish
+> Confidence is huge -- trust yourself and trust what you are able to accomplish